SUMATRA ATU LINTANG

-Farmers: Small-Lot, Mandailing People.
+Farmers: Small-Lot, Mandailing People, Jagong Mill.
 Volcanic Slopes of Moutain Leuser.

 Tasting Notes: Full body, low acidity.
-Strong cedar notes, earthy aroma.
-Balanced, winey, spicy with chocolate on finish.
+Strong cedar notes, earthy aroma of typical Sumatran coffee.
+Surprisingly clean, balance of citric/tartaric acids with chocolate, grape and herbal/lime notes.
 Low acid = easy on the stomach.
-Great for milk-based espresso drinks.
+Great for espresso and milk-based drinks.

 12 oz. per bag.